Prithvish04/prithvish04.github.io/_pages/about.md

 </style>

 <br><br>
-I am a dedicated, practical, and adaptable researcher/engineer with a strong passion for system design, eager to enhance the computing design and development process.
+I am a passionate, pragmatic, and versatile researcher/engineer with a strong passion for system design, eager to enhance the computing design and development process.
 With 3.5 years of experience as a Technical Solutions Engineer at Arista Networks, I cultivated a profound interest in the hardware architecture of Arista’s data center switches and routers.
 This intrigue motivated me to pursue a Master’s degree in Computer Engineering, allowing me to explore systems research and cutting-edge hardware design in more depth.
 <br><br>
 My time at TU Delft provided me with a thorough grasp of various layers of the compute design stack and the essential skills to excel in diverse industry roles.
 Developments in heterogeneous cores, many-core systems, and accelerators such as GPUs and FPGAs in compute hardware, even for data center equipment, intensified my enthusiasm for this field.
 <br><br>